EESSI/filesystem-layer/README.md

 For the installation of all components we make use of the Ansible files provided by the Galaxy project: https://github.com/galaxyproject/ansible-cvmfs
+This repository is added as a submodule inside the roles directory, so make sure to use the --recursive options when cloning this repository.

 The EESSI specific settings can be found in group_vars/all.yml, and in templates we added a template for a Squid configation for the local proxy servers; this file is not included in the Galaxy repository.